In This Article

 Benefits of Aloe Vera for Dry Skin

-Although most of the claims are not proven through scientific studies, the skin experts say that aloe vera does have a few main benefits:
+Although most of the purported claims may not be proven through scientific studies, the skin experts say that aloe vera does have a few main benefits:

 - Soothes the skin: Aloe vera is best used for soothing itchiness or irritation.
 Nussbaum says aloe vera is a great added bonus to use in conjunction with your other calming products.

 - Prevents transepidermal water loss (TEWL): Transepidermal water loss occurs when the skin gets dehydrated, causing dryness and inflammation.
 Nussbaum says, "The phytosterols soothe itchiness and irritation and prevent transepidermal water loss, which is really important when you have a sunburn or a windburn."

 - Cools and hydrates the skin: "For burns, it creates a better barrier for the skin while cooling it and hydrating it," Nussbaum says.
 She adds that the reason aloe vera extract is so hydrating is the fact that it's mostly water.
 She also credits the polysaccharides for the hydrating and anti-inflammatory benefits.

 - Moisturizes: Romanowski says that another main benefit is a small level of moisturization.
 "It wouldn’t be my go-to for eczema or psoriasis, although it has been shown to help it," Nussbaum adds.
 "It can give a moisturizing effect, just not a healing effect."